An efficient wavelet-based physics-informed neural network for multiscale problems: Introduction

-The organization of the remaining paper is outlined as follows: Section \ref{sec:2} initiates with the introduction of standard PINNs, followed by a thorough discussion on the design and operational mechanism of W-PINNs.
-Section \ref{Results} presents numerical results for various differential equations to demonstrate the effectiveness and accuracy of the proposed method.
+The organization of the remaining paper is summarized as follows: Section \ref{sec:2} initiates with the introduction of standard PINNs, a summary of NTK theory for PINNs, followed by a thorough discussion on the design and operational mechanism of W-PINNs.
+Section \ref{Results} presents numerical results along with a comparison with other well-known methods in the literature for various differential equations.
+In this section, we also justify a much faster convergence of W-PINN using NTK theory.
 Finally, Section \ref{sec_concl} serves as the concluding segment, offering a concise summary of the key findings, contributions, and future work along with limitations.